spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### restore_stderr

-Restore a previously re-reouted stderr back to the original destination
+Restore a previously re-routed stderr back to the original destination

 ```python
 restore_stderr()